Fitness for One and All Home Page

 3-Second Pause Benches* - As the name implies, pause the bar at the chest for a three seconds.
 This can be timed by counting the reps while holding the bar at chest as follows: "1001, 1001, 1001 - 1002, 1002, 1002" etc..
 Doing this exercise will improve your lift off of the chest, and it will make the wait for the press signal at a contest seem short.
 This is a very good exercise, especially for raw benchers.

 Dead Stop Benches* - These are done in a power rack, with the safety bars set just below chest level while arched.
-Let the bar sink into the chest so that it rests fully on the safeties; then push the bar up from a dead stop off of the safeties.
+Lower the bar slowly, and let it sink into the chest so that it rests on the safeties, but stay tight.
+Do not relax your muscles.
+Pause until the bar is stops bouncing; as soon as it does, press it back up from this dead stop.
+If there is excessive bounce, then you are coming down too quickly.

 Wide Grip Benches* - This exercise works the anterior delts and pecs to a greater degree than regular benches, and they basically take the triceps out of the movement.
 So they help the bottom and middle part of the lift.
 However, wide grip benches place quite a bit of strain on the wrists.
 Wrist wraps would help in this regard.
 But if wide grip benches still cause undo discomfort, then it would be best to avoid them.
 But if you can tolerate them, they are an excellent exercise.
 Use a grip about one hand width wider than for your regular bench, and pause at the chest as with regular benches.
 These are a good exercise, especially for those lifters who are planning on competing raw.